Validation Checklist for Planning and Other Applications

 - Clearly identify the application site with a red line (referred to as 'the red edge') which should include all the land required to carry out the proposed development (such as land required for access to the site from a public highway);

-- Show any other land in the control or ownership of the applicant which is close to or adjacent to the application site with a blue edge.
+- Clearly identify with a blue edge any other land in the control or ownership of the applicant which is close to or adjacent to the application site

 These should: